 - Meanwhile, make the optional dashima broth by boiling a small piece (2 to 3 inch square) in 1.5 cup of water for 5 minutes, and cool.
 Mix the rice powder with 1/2 cup water (or optional dashima broth) and simmer over low heat, stirring occasionally, until it thickens to a thin paste, and cool.
 Yields about 3 - 4 tablespoons.

 - Prepare the garlic, ginger and saeujeot.
 Combine all the seasoning ingredients, including the rice paste and about 1/2 cup water (or the optional dashima broth), and mix well.
 Set aside until the red pepper flakes to dissolve slightly and become pasty.

 - Cut the radish and optional pear into matchsticks (use a mandoline if desired), transferring to a large bowl.
 Cut the scallions diagonally into about 1-inch long pieces.
 Add the prepared seasoning mix to the radish, and mix well by hand.
 Throw in the scallions, and mix everything lightly.
 Taste a little bit.
 It should be a little too salty to eat as is.
 You can add salt, more salted shrimp or fish sauce, as needed.
 Let it sit for about 30 minutes to allow the flavors to meld nicely.

 - Cut off the tough stem part from each cabbage quarter, leaving enough to hold the leaves together.
 Place one cabbage quarter in the bowl with the radish mix.
 Spread the radish mix over each leaf, one to two tablespoons for large leaves.
 (Eyeball the stuffing into 4 parts and use one part for each cabbage quarter.)

 - Fold the leaf part of the cabbage over toward the stem and nicely wrap it with the outermost leaf.
 Place it, cut side up, in a jar or airtight container.
 Repeat with the remaining cabbages.
 If you have lose large leaves, you can use them to cover the top of the kimchi (see note 1).
 Once all the cabbages are in the jar or airtight container, press down hard to remove air pockets.
-Rinse the bowl that contained the radish mix with 1/2 cup of water (or any remaining optional dashima broth) and pour over the kimchi.
+Rinse the bowl that contained the radish mix with 1/2 cup of water (or any remaining optional dashima broth) and pour into the kimchi container.
+Close the lid.